New Mexican Posolé is a spicy, hearty, filling low carb stew filled with fiber and protein that tastes great and will make you feel fantastic.

 - 6 dried New Mexican red chile pods, stemmed and seeded

 - 6 cloves garlic, chopped

 - 1 medium onion, chopped

-- 2 pound pork roast (shoulder or loin, trimmed of surface fat and cut in bite-sized cubes)
+- 2 pound pork roast (shoulder, butt or loin, trimmed of excess surface fat)

 - 2 (15 ounce) cans posole (hominy), drained

 - 8 cups chicken broth

 - 1 tablespoon salt, or more to taste